 How to Build Desktop Barcode Scanner in Java and Kotlin

-Dynamsoft provides Java Barcode SDKs for both mobile and desktop development.
-The mobile edition is distributed as an Android AAR package, and the desktop edition is distributed as a JAR package.
-This article aims to help developers who want to build desktop or server-side barcode scanner applications in Java or Kotlin.
+Dynamsoft offers Java Barcode SDKs for both mobile and desktop development.
+The mobile edition is available as an Android AAR package, while the desktop edition is provided as a JAR package.
+This article is designed to assist developers in building desktop or server-side barcode scanner applications using Java or Kotlin.

 Installing Dynamsoft Barcode Reader via Gradle

 To get Dynamsoft Barcode Reader, you can either download the SDK directly or configure the Maven URL for auto-build tools.
-I recommend using Gradle to create a Java or Kotlin barcode scanner project.
+Using Gradle to create a Java or Kotlin barcode scanner project is recommended.

 1. Create a new Gradle project: